sbarabe/ArduinoNanoProtonPack-with-DY-soundboard/README.md

 Electronic parts required for this build and code :

 * 1x arduino nano.
-* 1x DC-DC buck converter 5A 6v NiMh to 5v.
+* 1x DC-DC buck converter 5A to convert 6V NiMh to 4.5V.
 Would also work with 12V battery pack.
 * 1x DY-SV8F playback triggered sound board with enough flashes for all the tracks if well compressed in MP3.
 * 1x Audio amp
 * 2x smalls speakers 3W, 4Ohms